How Much Hair Loss is Normal

 - Excessive usage of curlers and straighteners can lead to extra hair shedding and breakage.

-If you see feel your hair fall is abnormal (more than 100 strands per day), it is a good time to consult your doctor.
+If you see feel your hair fall exceeds the normal hair fall limit (more than 100 strands per day), it is a good time to consult your doctor.
 You should do this to make sure any underlying medical condition is ruled out.
 Expert advice will further the affirmation of the best available solution for the hair fall as per the diagnosis.
+Take the free hair diagnosis and book a Consult Call with our Doctors on board.